 Jonathan Edwards the Minister

-Jonathan Edwards rekindled spiritual fervor in the Connecticut River Valley with his vivid descriptions of the torments of hell, and the delights of heaven.
+He rekindled spiritual fervor in the Connecticut River Valley with his vivid descriptions of the torments of hell, and the delights of heaven.
 He believed it a "reasonable thing to endeavor to fright persons away from hell."
 By 1735, his work had borne much good fruit.
-Edwards wrote, "The town seemed to be full of the presence of God; it was never so full of love, nor of joy."
+Edwards pronounced, "The town seemed to be full of the presence of God; it was never so full of love, nor of joy."

 Jonathan Edwards married Sarah Pierpont in 1727.
 Her father was the founder of Yale University.
 Sarah was a deeply pious woman who lived in the joyful light of God's love.
 She dedicated her life to serve and glorify God.